jkperin/jkperin.github.io/index.md

-I currently work at [Aeva Inc](http://www.aeva.ai/) developing signal processing algorithms for next-generation LIDAR sensors that will enable autonomous vehicles to navigate safely.
+I currently work at [Aeva Inc](http://www.aeva.ai/) developing algorithms for next-generation LIDAR sensors.

 Before joining Aeva, I completed my PhD in Electrical Engineering at [Stanford University](https://ee.stanford.edu/), where I was advised by [Prof. Joseph Kahn](https://ee.stanford.edu/~jmk/).
 My research focused on the design and optimization of power-constrained optical communication systems.
-My publications have received over 300 citations.
+My publications have received over 400 citations.
 During my time at Stanford, I also had the opportunity to teach two graduate-level courses: Digital Signal Processing and Adaptive Signal Processing.

 I’m driven by challenging problems and like to work in collaborative environments.
-My professional interests lie at the intersection of signal processing, optimization, and machine learning.
+My professional interests lie at the intersection of sensing, communications, and perception.

 [Linkedin](https://www.linkedin.com/in/jose-krause-perin/) \| [Google Scholar](https://scholar.google.com/citations?user=JeihKR8AAAAJ&hl=en)